|

 An adorable easter bunny art print, thats been framed with a diy wood picture frame and then hung up as simple Easter decor.

 Here is an easy way to mount a canvas that comes without a back frame.
-Instead of building the back frame from scratch, we will use an existing frame, swap the canvas, and then add the outer wood picture frame.
+Rather than building one from scratch, we can reuse an existing stretched canvas frame, swap in the new artwork, and then add the outer wood frame.

 • Canvas art print

-• Old canvas print in identical size or a bit smaller
+• An old stretched canvas frame in the same size or slightly smaller

 • Double-sided tape